TykTechnologies/tyk-docs-hugo/tyk-docs/content/api-management/manage-apis/api-operations/api-observability.md

 - **End-to-end request tracing:** Implement distributed tracing across your microservices architecture to track requests across different services and gather data about each service's contribution to the overall request latency.

-- **Transaction Flow:** Visualize the transaction flow by connecting traces to show how requests move through different services, including entry points (e.g., API gateway), middleware, and backend services.
+- **Transaction Flow:** Visualize the transaction flow by connecting traces to show how requests move through different services, including entry points (e.g., API gateway), middleware and backend services.

 - **Latency Analysis:** Analyze trace data to pinpoint which service or component is causing latency issues, allowing for quick identification and remediation of performance bottlenecks.